HocVoNgThai/Training-model-for-automated-detecting-malicious-NPM-packages/README.md

 ```

 ## Dataset and Data processing
-- There are two script in [Aggregate_Dataset](https://github.com/HocVoNgThai/Training-model-for-automated-detecting-malicious-NPM-packages/tree/main/Aggregate_Dataset) folder, you can download and put them into your process folder.
-The folder should have the format:
+- There are two script in [Aggregate_Dataset](https://github.com/HocVoNgThai/Training-model-for-automated-detecting-malicious-NPM-packages/tree/main/Aggregate_Dataset) folder, you can download and put them into your project folder.
+Then run these two, they will be download and extract npm packages from nmpjs (benign packages) and DataDogs repository (malicious packages) into two different folders.
+The project folder should have the format like this:
 ```
 /project-folder
 |-- /dataset